 The University of Alaska Fairbanks will restrict this process to faculty and researchers in positions requiring the PhD or terminal degree in the field, and to information technology specialists supporting academic computing and networking.
 Requests for exceptions to this policy must be submitted to the Provost prior to the processing of the H-1B request.
 Additionally, only individuals appointed to full-time positions will be considered for the H-1B status.
 All UA and UAF policies and regulations regarding recruitment must be followed.
 As such, direct appointments will not be eligible for the H-1B status without specific, written authorization from the UAF HR Director.

-Requests for H-1B will be processed through the Office of International Programs (OIP).
-[Edit: now formally the Office of International Programs & Initiatives (IPI)]
+Requests for H-1B will be processed through International Programs and Initiatives.

 Sample Unit Support (Einstein) Letter